top of page

 EduShift Note

-The power of these frameworks increases exponentially when used alongside a Learner Profile.
-When students understand how they learn best, and are given the tools and trust to act on that understanding, real agency can take root.
+The power of these frameworks increases exponentially when combined with a Learner Profile.
+When students understand how they learn best and are given the tools and trust to act on that understanding, real agency can take root.

 Structures That Support Co-Design